 How to Look After Your Shedding French Bulldog

+Try not to scratch or hurt your Frenchie skin with this brush.
 Frequent brushing can irritate their skin.
-However, you may want to consider brushing twice a week during the shedding season.
+However, you might want to consider brushing twice a week for the shedding season.

 Shampoos for Shedding French Bulldogs

 Never give your Frenchie human shampoo.
 A dog’s skin is very delicate in comparison to a human’s.
 Unlike humans, dogs have only 3-5 layers of skin, with 10-15 layers.

 Consider all other chemical compounds, which are often too harsh for your dog.
 Get a dog shampoo that is meant for your four-legged friend.
 Your Frenchie will very likely be happier with this, and it’s not expensive.

 Fatty Acids For French Bulldog Coats

 Omega-6 can be a good supplement for your French Bulldog coat is beginning to lack shine, which is sometimes a predictor of the well-being of the coat.
 However, before you go and buy your dog’s vitamins and minerals, it might not be necessary: pet stores sell omega-6 supplements; however, sunflower or sunflower oil works fine.

 You can find omega-6 oil in corn, evening primrose, and borage oil.
 Additionally, fat from poultry and pork is also considered to be healthy.
 If you want to add supplements to your dog’s diet, make sure to consult your veterinarian first.